A stochastic model of discussion: Discussion(s)

 The duration of each discussion, characterized in the model by a number of points, is a \textit{discrete} quantity expressed in units of the resolution step ($T=20 s$ for the \textit{sociopatterns} data).
 Obviously we want a model that is independent from that resolution.
 With a better instrument (lower $T$) the duration and mean-time values would increase.
 In the Levy model this means changing the scale of the Levy graph (see \refeq{st}) along with its number of points (size).
 Among the class of random-walks only a Levy flight is resolution-independent.
 Indeed, when increasing the scale of any geometric graph based on a standard (finite-variance) random-walk, we end-up with a single cluster, the giant component.
 When increasing the resolution, such a model would lead to a single conversation between the two individuals.
 On the contrary, Levy-walk based graphs escape percolation \cite{Plaszczynski:2022}.
 Increasing the scale, the size of the graph changes and there are still clusters.
 The important point is that the cluster size/duration contrast $\delta=n/\bar n=t/\bar t$ is independent from the scale as was derived in \refeq{pdfdelta}.

-A (measured) value of $\alpha\simeq1.1$ is nothing special in the class of Levy processes, although there are some mathematical differences when crossing the value $\alpha=1$ \cite{Metzler:2000}.
-We note that several human activities exhibit a power-law dependency with exponents around 1 \citeg{Song:2010,Rybski:2009} but keep in mind that our process is more elaborate than a mere power-law distribution.
+A (measured) value of $\alpha=1.15$ is nothing special in the class of Levy processes.
+Although there are some mathematical differences when crossing the value $\alpha=1$ \cite{Metzler:2000} this value looks excluded.
+We note that several human activities exhibit a power-law dependency with an exponent around 1 \citeg{Song:2010,Rybski:2009} but keep in mind that our process is more elaborate than a mere power-law distribution.
 This could be a consequence of the ``least effort principle'', as proposed by G. Zipf \cite{Zipf:1949} to explain several scaling exponents around 1 related to human behavior (such as the word frequency), but a convincing explanation remains to be found.

 The fact that the random walk is performed in a space of dimension 2 is only dictated by the data.
-A walk in a higher dimensional space fits the data less well (\Sup{S5}).
+A walk in a higher dimensional space fits the data less well (\Sup{S6}).

 A ``point'' in our model denotes a time-unit.
 It could be related to a notion of information or more generally to a ``topic'' (or concept).
 In the geometric phase, which starts the discussion, each individual would discuss the initial topic, each one answering to the previous ``point''.
 The return-probability would mean a break in this flow to a ``point'' previously raised.
 The preferential-attachment mechanism would mean that while more topics have been addressed it is more likely to get back to one of them.
 This is what is observed on internet discussion feeds \cite{Delanoe:2015}.
 A person (``A'') posts some question and gets an answer from ``B'', and there might be an exchange between the two leading to a ``A-B-A...'' sequence.
 This is what we identify as the geometric phase.
 While the discussion goes on, third party users (``C'', then ``D'' etc.) may enter the game, by commenting some part of the discussion which leads to branches in the feed.
 The complexity of the discussion increases, sometimes to a point where the whole exchange gets out of control in solving the initial question.
 This evolution looks somewhat similar to what we observe in face-to-face discussions but there are some important differences too (there are for instance several participants in the feed).
 Testing whether such a hypothesis for the meaning of the word ``point'' makes sense requires the tools of Conversation Analysis \cite{Button:2022}.